java-to-kotlin/book/TOPICS.md

 ## Small details...

-* The "grain" of Kotlin:
-  - Immutable data
-  - Functions rather than classes
-  - Deliberate polymorphism (e.g. choose where classes are polymorphic)
-  - Explicit control flow

 * Interop
 ** Kotlin supports "beans" style Java well, but you don't get a lot of the benefits at larger scales.
 Modern Java lends itself well to conversion to idiomatic Kotlin that takes advantage of Kotlin's default immutability, better type system and the safety that provides.